 Waste and Recycling

-Celgene’s manufacturing, research, office and all other activities generate waste in the form of hazardous, non-hazardous and byproducts.
-Our processes for reducing these physical types of waste aim to improve our environmental and economic bottom line through cost and emission savings by using alternative forms of waste collection and disposal.
+Celgene’s research, manufacturing, office, and other activities generate waste in the form of hazardous, non- hazardous, and by- products.
+Our processes for reducing these physical types of waste aim to improve our environmental and economic bottom line through cost and emissions savings by using alternative forms of waste collection — such as recycling, incineration, and beneficial reuse and disposal.

-- The Stormwater Pollution Prevention Plan that establishes and communicates awareness of appropriate practices associated with pollution prevention techniques and materials to divert or prevent stormwater contamination.
+- A Stormwater Pollution Prevention Plan, which establishes and communicates awareness of appropriate practices associated with pollution prevention techniques and materials to divert or prevent stormwater contamination

-- The spill response procedures that are used in the event of a hazardous chemical spill.
+- Spill response procedures that are used in the event of a hazardous chemical spill

-- The waste disposal program that outlines the procedures for disposing of hazardous wastes in compliance with the federal Resource Conservation and Recovery Act (RCRA).
+- A waste disposal program that outlines procedures for disposal of hazardous wastes in compliance with the federal Resource Conservation and Recovery Act

 To learn more about Environment and Sustainability at Celgene, please click here for more information from our most recent Corporate Responsibility report.